Chip Designing for ASIC/ FPGA Design engineers and Students

 4 bit binary Adder introduction:-

-In this implementation Carry of each full-adder is connected to previous carry.
+In this implementation, carry of each full-adder is connected to previous carry.
+Detailed discussion on full-adder is covered on this link.

 Lets discuss one example for 4 bit binary Adder.
 In this example we will use some terms from Register Transfer Level (RTL) implementations.